A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: Multi-objective HPO algorithms: categorization

 \subsection{Metamodel-based HPO algorithms}

 Training a machine learning algorithm can be computationally expensive, e.g. due to the target algorithm's own structure (e.g., Deep Learning models), the amount and complexity of the data to process, resource limitations (execution time, memory and energy consumption, etc), and/or the type of training algorithm used.
 Therefore, different HPO approaches have been developed that employ less expensive models (referred to as metamodels or surrogate models) to emulate the computation of the real performance functions.
-A metamodel can be used in combination with a metaheuristic (yielding a so-called \emph{hybrid} method, see Section \ref{sec:HPO_Hybrid}) to reduce the computational complexity of the optimization \citep{sun2009directed, regis2014particle, pech2019metamodel}, or can be used independently to guide the search.
-The latter requires an \emph{acquisition function} or \emph{infill criterion} to guide the exploration/exploitation of the search space.
+The resulting algorithms have also been referred to as Efficient Global Optimization (EGO) or Bayesian Optimization (BO) algorithms, and use an \emph{acquisition function} or \emph{infill criterion} to guide the search.
+Figure \ref{fig:metamodel} summarizes the main steps in such an algorithm.

-Figure \ref{fig:metamodel} summarizes the main steps in such a metamodel-based optimization algorithm.
 The optimization starts with a set of initial points (input/output observations) to train the metamodel.
-Then, the acquisition function is used to select one or more new points (infill points) to be evaluated.
+Next, the acquisition function is used to select one or more new points (infill points) to be evaluated.
+The use of this acquisition function is a key element in the search (approaches that combine metamodels with metaheuristic search are referred to as \emph{hybrid} methods, and are discussed in Section \ref{sec:HPO_Hybrid}).
 The metamodel is updated with this new information (adding the new I/O observations to the initial set), and the procedure continues until a stopping criterion is met.